OkapiLib/OkapiLib/docs-dev/content/api/chassisModel/chassisModel.md

 ----------|------------
-verticalVal | Motor power for the vertical component of movement horizontalVal | Motor power for the horizontal component of movement
+verticalVal | Motor power for the vertical component of movement horizontalVal | Motor power for the horizontal component of movement threshold | Motor power below this threshold will become zero

 ### left